 So the question remains: why the extraordinary performance in the VIX index and the miserable or catastrophic performance in the VIX products?

 The answer has several levels.

 The first level is that tradable securities do not always preserve all the characteristics of their underline indexes.
-I have included another simple example of a strategy in an article with large divergence between S&P 500 and SPY ETF performance.
+I have included another simple example of a strategy in an article with a large divergence between S&P 500 and SPY ETF performance.

 The second level is that indexes are designed to lure traders and products are designed to profit from them

-The third level has to do with volatility drag, rebalancing and other technical details that are beyond the scope of a brief article.
+The third level has to do with volatility drag, rebalancing, and other technical details that are beyond the scope of a brief article.